 Alicia White, MS, CCC-SLP

-Alicia is a Speech-Language Pathologist (SLP) certified by the American Speech-Language-Hearing Association with a Certificate of Clinical Competency and is the owner of Lifespan Therapy.
-She is licensed to practice speech therapy in North Carolina, South Carolina, Virginia, Florida, and Minnesota.
+Alicia is a Speech-Language Pathologist (SLP) certified by the American Speech-Language-Hearing Association with a Certificate of Clinical Competency and is the founder and owner of Lifespan Therapy.
+She is an ACE award recipient for having completed extensive continuing education hours for skills development.
+Alicia is licensed to practice speech therapy in North Carolina, South Carolina, Virginia, Tennessee, Florida, and Minnesota.
 She received her graduate degree in Communication Sciences and Disorders from East Carolina University where she also obtained her BS degree in Family and Community Services.
-Alicia has been providing services to adults and pediatrics since 2016 working in skilled nursing facilities and various school districts before starting her own private practice company of Lifespan Therapy in 2021.
+Alicia has been providing services to adults and pediatrics since 2016 working in skilled nursing facilities and various school districts before starting her own private practice company, Lifespan Therapy, in 2021.

 Alicia has treated individuals across the entire lifespan providing services to children from birth to age 18 and adults reaching 100 years of age.
 She has treated individuals with varying medical disorders such as Autism Spectrum Disorder (ASD), Parkinson's Disease, Multiple Sclerosis (MS), Cerebral Palsy, Dementia, Stroke, Traumatic Brain Injury (TBI), and is a certified Lingraphic Technology Specialist with Augmentative and Alternative Communication (AAC) devices to further an individual's communication function.
-She has extensive training in cognitive skills, language development, and feeding therapy, and has been trained in TOTS: Tethered Oral Tissues Speciality to assist in working with individuals with tongue/lip ties.
+She has extensive training in cognitive skills, language development, and feeding therapy, and has been trained in orofacial myofunctional therapy (the Myo Method) and TOTS (Tethered Oral Tissues Speciality) to assist in working with individuals with tongue/lip ties and other orofacial myofunctional disorders.
 Alicia enjoys working with a variety of clientele to incorporate skills from multiple facets to provide the best quality care.

-Alicia is an active board member for Council of Aging and LimbTech Foundation.
+Alicia is an active board member with the Council of Aging and the LimbTech Foundation.
 Alicia resides in Fletcher with her husband and 2 children.
-In her spare time, she enjoys hiking, visiting wineries, crafting, and spending time with her family.
+In her spare time, she enjoys hiking, visiting wineries/breweries, crafting, and spending time with her family.

 Stacey Trantham, MS, CCC-SLP